poporubeus/Theoretical_and_numerical_aspects_of_nuclear_physisc_project/README.md

 ## Plots
 The plots inserted here want to show the different poisoning curves coming from the implementation of the two different methods.
-Poisoning plot coming from matrix exponential method: [[/images/
+Poisoning plot coming from matrix exponential method, Runge-Kutta and the plotting of the ODE are collected as .png images inside the project folder.
+Their names are respectively: "poisoning_matrix.png", "poisoning_rk4.png" and "ode_matrix.png".

 ## Math formulas
-All of the math formulas are collected into
+All of the math formulas are collected into the presentation file .pdf inserted in the project folder.

 ## Python libraries
 1. numpy;